cucumber-attic/website/apps/dynamic/views/_posts/far-from-the-mobbing-crowd.md

 Aslak has [already written about our business plan](https://cucumber.io/blog/2014/04/16/cucumber-limited), and nothing much has changed since then.
 Cucumber is getting more and more popular (we can't help it!).
 That means more demand for our training and consulting, and by delivering on that demand we get revenue, which then makes more time for working on the open source, which is what we love to do.
 Then, because we make it more awesome, it gets even more popular, and so we get this beautiful virtuous cycle.

 In spending so much time visiting our users in our consulting practice, we noticed that there was a need for something else, something a bit more polished than the open source tool.
-When you're trying to adopt BDB in an organization where there's some resistance, it needs to be really user-friendly and slick, especially for the non-technical folks.
-We saw an opportunity for a product that might also give us a different kind of revenue.
+When you're trying to adopt BDD in an organization where there's some resistance, it needs to be really user-friendly and slick, especially for the non-technical folks.
+We saw an opportunity for a product that might give us a different kind of revenue.

 ## Cucumber Pro v1

-We started to build Cucumber Pro in our spare time while we were traveling around the planet delivering training.
+We started to build [Cucumber Pro](https://cucumber.io/pro) in our spare time while we were traveling around the planet delivering training.
 At the same time we all started having young families.
 I had a house to renovate as well.
 It was exciting, but also stressful, trying to bootstrap this product on the side as well as doing all this other stuff.

 Anyway, we built the first version of Cucumber Pro, and we got some people to start using it.
 But all the traveling for the training was taking a toll on our families.
 We saw this product as something that could save us from that, so we started to put pressure on ourselves: it really had to work.